ASilentBond/Documentation/Help Guide.md

 If you encounter any difficulties while changing the language settings or if your preferred language is not available, please [contact our support team](#how-can-i-contact-support).
 They will assist you in resolving any language-related issues.

 Remember that offering various language options is part of our commitment to providing an inclusive gaming experience for all players.

+---

+# Can I play the game offline?

+Yes, you can play "A Silent Bond" offline once the game is installed on your device.
+Enjoy the single-player experience without the need for an internet connection.

+However, please note that while playing offline, you won't need an internet connection for regular gameplay.
+Keep in mind that creating an account for the game may require a proper internet connection.
+Once your account is created, you can enjoy offline gameplay at your convenience.

+If you have specific questions about offline gameplay or encounter any issues, please [contact our support team](#how-can-i-contact-support).
+We're here to assist you and ensure you have a great gaming experience.